xcat2/xcat-inventory/README.md

 Currently, only rpm package is shipped, which can be installed on Linux distributions like Redhat 7.x, CentOS 7.x and SuSE.

-The installation and function verification is finished on rhels7.x and rhels8.1.
+The installation and function verification was tested on RHEL 7.x and RHEL 8.1.

 For other Linux distributions, you might need to handle the dependency issue by yourself.